Macioa/ImmutableStuff/architecture.md

 This, coupled with Elixir's strong language paradigms, make Phoenix a great choice for both IOT and distributed back ends, providing a simple path from a monolithic back end to a distributed system.

 For example, I can create a worker queue that runs on my http server.
-When the worker queue starts pulling to many resources from the server, I can make a slight change to my configuration and split the queue to a dedicated server.
+When the worker queue starts pulling too many resources from the server, I can make a slight change to my configuration and split the queue to a dedicated server.
 If the queue outgrows this server, I can cluster the queue or migrate the task to a cloud worker.
-The ease to which I can do so is determined by [how I made the worker itself](https://github.com/Macioa/ImmutableStuff/blob/master/composabilty.md).
+The ease with which I can do so is determined by [how I made the worker itself](https://github.com/Macioa/ImmutableStuff/blob/master/composability.md).

 ### Front end

-By default Immutable Stack uses React for a web-centric interface, but the same interface can be extended to mobile using [React Native](https://reactnative.dev/) or desktop using an embedded broswer like [chromium](https://www.chromium.org/).
+By default Immutable Stack uses React for a web-centric interface, but the same interface can be extended to mobile using [React Native](https://reactnative.dev/) or desktop using an embedded browser like [chromium](https://www.chromium.org/).
 At present, the Immutable Stack does not provide automated extensions to these frameworks.

 The browser-driven front end makes distribution easy across environments and provides a strong security layer for front-ends.